QuantEcon/lecture-source-jl/rst_files/career.rst

 As best you can, reproduce :ref:`the figure showing the optimal policy <career_opt_pol>`

 Hint: The ``get_greedy()`` method returns a representation of the optimal policy where values 1, 2 and 3 correspond to "stay put", "new job" and "new life" respectively.
-Use this and ``contourf`` from ``PyPlot.jl`` to produce the different shadings.
+Use this and the plots functions (e.g., ``contour, contour!``) to produce the different shadings.

 Now set ``G_a = G_b = 100`` and generate a new figure with these parameters.
 Interpret.